FAQs for VirusScan Enterprise 8.x

 How does an incremental On-Demand Scan work?

-Incremental scanning only occurs under the following circumstances:
+Incremental scanning occurs only under the following circumstances:

 - If an ODS was unable to complete within the time specified.